-2 tbsp dried prawns - soaked in water for 10 mins and drained off.
+2 tbsp dried prawns - soak in water for 10 mins and drain water off.

-5 to 6 birds eye chillies - sliced into smaller pieces(alternatively; red chillies)
+5 to 6 birds eye chillies - slice into smaller pieces(alternatively, use red chillies)

 1/2 tbsp dark soy sauce

 2 tbsp oyster sauce

 3 tbsp oil

 Salt to taste (use sparingly as soy and oyster sauce are salty too)